Sejanus: Praetorian prefect

-It is likely that Sejanus' father Strabo came to the attention of Augustus through his father's connection with Maecenas.
+It is likely that Sejanus's father Strabo came to the attention of Augustus through his father's connection with Maecenas.
 Sometime after 2 BC, Strabo was appointed prefect of the Praetorian Guard, one of the two most powerful positions a Roman knight could attain in the Empire.
 This office he carried on dutifully and without incident until the death of Augustus in AD 14.
 Little is known about the life Sejanus led prior to this date, but according to Tacitus, he accompanied Gaius Caesar, adopted son of Augustus, during his campaigns in Armenia in 1 BC.
 Upon the accession of Tiberius in AD 14, Sejanus was appointed prefect of the Praetorian Guard as the colleague of his father Strabo, and began his rise to prominence.

 The Praetorian Guard was an elite unit of the Roman army formed by Augustus in 27 BC, with the specific function to serve as a bodyguard to the emperor and members of the imperial family.
 Much more than a guard however, the Praetorians also managed the day-to-day care of the city, such as general security and civil administration.
 Furthermore, their presence served as a constant reminder to the people and the Senate of the substantial armed force which served as the basis for the imperial power.
 Augustus was careful however to uphold the republican veneer of this regime, and only allowed nine cohorts to be formed (one fewer than in a normal Roman legion), which were inconspicuously scattered across various lodging houses in the city, and commanded by two prefects.

 When Strabo was assigned to the governorship of Egypt in AD 15, Sejanus became the sole commander of the Praetorians and instigated reforms that helped shape the guard into a powerful tool of the principate.
 In AD 20 the scattered encampments inside the city were centralized into a single garrison just outside Rome and the number of cohorts was increased from nine to twelve, one of which now held the daily guard at the palace.
 The practice of joint leadership between two prefects was abandoned, and Sejanus himself appointed the centurions and tribunes.
 With these changes in effect, Sejanus now commanded the complete loyalty of a force of around 12,000 soldiers, all of which were at his immediate disposal.
 The facade of Augustus was no longer maintained, and Tiberius openly displayed the strength of the guard at parades.